capi1O/reverse-proxy/README.md

 ## toolchain

-This setup is run on a [docker container](https://hub.docker.com/r/monkeydri/reverse-proxy) running ubuntu 18.04 on docker hub.
-You can check the [Dockerfile](Dockerfile) (only used for testing purposes).
+This setup is run inside a [docker container](https://hub.docker.com/r/monkeydri/reverse-proxy) running ubuntu 18.04 on docker hub.

 Using a docker container and docker hub automated build with autotests is a cheap and simple alternative to running a full VM (ex with circle-CI) to test the setup.

-The [reverse-proxy](https://hub.docker.com/r/monkeydri/reverse-proxy) docker image is build on docker hub on each push and afterwards tests are run (still on docker hub) : [docker-compose.tests.yml](docker-compose.tests.yml) runs a container based on the previously built image alongside another container which runs tests against the first container.
+The [reverse-proxy](https://hub.docker.com/r/monkeydri/reverse-proxy) docker image is build on docker hub on each push and afterwards tests are run on it via another sut container : [docker-compose.tests.yml](docker-compose.tests.yml).

+## build

+The [Dockerfile](Dockerfile) builds a container which runs the setup and also additional test services. **It is not meant to be used for other purposes than testing**.

+To build it manually : `docker build . -t monkeydri/reverse-proxy`.

+Then run it with required env vars : `docker run --rm --env-file=.env -it monkeydri/reverse-proxy bash`.
+To override entrypoint : `docker run --rm --env-file=.env --entrypoint="/bin/sh" -it monkeydri/reverse-proxy -c /home/user/dockers/reverse-proxy/setup.sh`.

 ## connect the docker container to the world

-[serveo](https://serveo.net/) is used to proxy let's encrypt bot request to the test container.
+[serveo](https://serveo.net/) is used to proxy let's encrypt bot requests to the test container.

 - generate SSH key pair
 - add an A record subdomain.domain.com => 159.89.214.31 (serveo.net)